piotrkosytorz/software-architecture/Series1.md

 To easily compute the avarage a score is represented as a tuple of <int,str> e.g.: <-2,"--">
-By doing this we can use one method to compute the avarage score by summing up the int values of the scores and dividing by the number of score.
+By doing this we can use one method to compute the avarage score by summing up the int values of the scores and dividing by the count of scores.
-Afterwards we round the number with the haskell round method and select the appropriate score again.
+Afterwards we round the number with the haskell round method and select the appropriate score.

 There is also a variable list "scores" included in the Types.rsc file, that contains all the scores as a handy list.